 The problem in cities now is a lot of cities are overcrowded and housing can be very expensive, and -- like as in First Nations, Inuit and Métis people, we didn't come from cities; right?
-My mother moved -- my
+My mother moved -- my grandmother moved to a city, so I have been -- I am third generation urbanized, so I understand them.

-1 grandmother moved to a city, so I have been -- I am third 2 generation urbanized, so I understand them.
-3 So, in a city like Toronto, which I know 4 better than a city like Igaluit, the houses don't 5 necessarily -- we can't find all the Indigenous people in 6 the houses because they are moving around a lot; right?
-7 So, the other thing is this Census requires filling out 8 long forms and talking to people in English and French, 9 and it requires buy-in; right?
-It requires knowledge that 10 people think that it would be good to talk to somebody 11 from the government; right?
-And, tell them who they are 12 and where they are living.
-13 But, actually, when we have done that historically, it hasn't been good for us; right?
-And, 14 15 also, like, in cities, we are getting external people 16 coming into our homes and communities, still, and taking our kids.
+So, in a city like Toronto, which I know better than a city like Iqaluit, the houses don't necessarily -- we can't find all the Indigenous people in the houses because they are moving around a lot; right?
+So, the other thing is this Census requires filling out long forms and talking to people in English and French, and it requires buy-in; right?
+It requires knowledge that people think that it would be good to talk to somebody from the government; right?
+And, tell them who they are and where they are living.

+But, actually, when we have done that historically, it hasn't been good for us; right?
+And, also, like, in cities, we are getting external people coming into our homes and communities, still, and taking our kids.
 So, there are problems in these methods.
-And, quite a bit of time.
-I think I would be considered quite expert in these systems in terms of how they are set up
+And, I have tried to explain it simply, but even I have spent quite a bit of time.
+I think I would be considered quite expert in these systems in terms of how they are set up from that non-Indigenous understanding.

-21 from that non-Indigenous understanding.
-22 So, we kind of get a second rate counting 23 from these government systems even though we are a public 24 service.
-And, actually, there is quite a lot of pressure 25 on people that work for the federal government to not
+So, we kind of get a second rate counting from these government systems even though we are a public service.
+And, actually, there is quite a lot of pressure on people that work for the federal government to not admit that there are problems, because then it makes them look bad.
+So, they are actually working heroically, but the systems have actually been set up to be relying on the Indian Act.